Getting Started with Nebula Pulse

 | Pro | JWT license key | + Real-time metrics, autoscaling, multi-node management, RBAC, backup |

-| Enterprise | JWT license key | + AI assistant, GitOps, SSO, full REST API |
+| Enterprise | JWT license key | + AI assistant, GitOps, full REST API |

 Activating a License